sandeepdot1/Blog-Site/README.md

 To reset the database, run the following SQL commands:

-drop table blogs;
+DROP TABLE IF EXISTS blogs;
-drop table contacts;
+DROP TABLE IF EXISTS contacts;
-drop table users;
+DROP TABLE IF EXISTS users;

 Happy coding! 🚀